Windows Installer, Java Installer, Freeware Installer

 Files and Folders First, use the "Files and Folders" option to add the service file (a native Windows service) to your project.

-Services Go to the "Services" page from the "Project Details" option group.
+Services Go to the “Services” page in the left pane.

-Add a ServiceClick on the [ Add a service ] toolbar button.
+Add a ServiceClick on the [ New service ] toolbar button.
 Select the service file from the dialog that appears and fill the service properties fields as in the screenshot below.

 Services

-That operation completed only the service installation.
 You can control your service or any other service installed on the target machine during installation.
-For that you need to define a service control operation.
-In our example we will start our service during install and stop and delete it during uninstall.
+The above operations installed both the service and the service control.
 The following screenshot shows you exactly the control service operation parameters.

 Control Service Parameters